Saidmakh09/Saidmakh09/README.md

 Greetings!

-My name is Said Makh, you have landed on my page, please check out my LinkedIn and my current Projects that I'm working on as well :)
+My name is Said Makh, you have landed on my page, check out my LinkedIn and my current Projects that I'm working on as well :)